 How you spend your decorating budget will depend on your space and what items you own.
 You may find you already have a great collection of décor from your travels that you would like to display but that your furniture is well past its use by date so a new sofa is your biggest priority.

-These are just some of my top ways to add a new look or feel to your living room using pieces from Canberra Outlet.
+These are just some of my top ways to update your living room for less.
+All of the pieces I used are from Canberra Outlet.
 Will you use any of these ideas to refresh your living room?

 Photography by Thorson Photography

 This article was originally published in June 2019 and has been updated with new information and images